| Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 15:6 "If anyone does not remain in Me, he is thrown away" This is a THIRD CLASS CONDITIONAL SENTENCE.
 Vine wood was useless for any domestic purpose (firewood) because it burned too fast and too hot (cf. Ezekiel 15).
 This seems to be a reference to

 This is surely eschatological imagery!
 There will be a "gathering day" and a "burning day."
 How we live reveals the source of our lives (i.e., God or Satan).
-By ones fruit you know them (cf. Matthew 7; Gal.
+By ones fruit you know them (cf. Matt.
+7:13-23; Gal.
 6:7).
+See note at Contextual Insights, A.

 ▣ "fire" See SPECIAL TOPIC: FIRE

 15:7 "If you abide in Me, and My words abide in you" This is a THIRD CLASS CONDITIONAL SENTENCE which means potential action.
 Prayer is not automatically answered!
-Jesus switches imagery from Himself abiding in the disciples to His words abiding in the disciples.
-Jesus reveals the Father and, so too, do His teachings.
-They are interchangeable sources of revelation (i.e., like Psalm 119).
-The gospel is both a person and a message.
+Notice the four conditions.

 ▣ "ask whatever you wish, and it will be done for you" This is an AORIST MIDDLE IMPERATIVE (cf. John 15:16).
 This phrase has been badly proof-texted (i.e., pulled out of its context).
-Be careful to seek the teaching of all Scripture and do not emphasize isolated texts (cf. note on John 14:13).
+Be careful to seek the teaching of all Scripture (i.e., 2 Tim.
+3:16) and do not emphasize isolated texts (cf. note on John 14:13).

 SPECIAL TOPIC: PRAYER, UNLIMITED YET LIMITED